Hoodwini/mc/README.md

 15. go back in mc and add all resource packs to the right side except for "high contrast" and "programmer art" --> make sure the "Fresh Animations" is at the bottom of the list.
 16. join server and start rendering takes a few minutes.
 17. while rendering change your video settings --> turn off vsync and set fps to unlimited.
-18. go back and set fov --> next to fov select the box on the left of it --> set lod chunks to 128 instead of 256
+18. go back and set fov --> next to fov select the box on the left of it --> set lod chunks to 512, medium drop off distance, high veritcal quality, complete transparency.